 How Long It Takes to Make Money with Your Blog

-Now, almost two years in, I am so happy to say that it’s my blog that is making me the most amount of money (not freelancing!).
+Now, almost three years in, I am so happy to say that it’s my blog that is making me the most amount of money (not freelancing!).
 In fact, for the most part, I don’t freelance anymore unless it’s an awesome company for an awesome rate.
-(Stay tuned for next month’s income report to see what I’m working on!)

-This month, my blog will take in close to $1200.
+This month, my blog will take in close to $3,000.
 Want to know how much time I spent blogging?
-Oh, about five hours.
+Oh, about 10 hours.